piotrwicijowski/dual-pane.yazi/README.md

 `<F6>` will move the selected files (or the hovered one if there are none selected) from the active pane, to the current directory of the other pane.

+When you are happy with your current tab/view configuration, if `persist` is enabled, you can save it to reuse in future sessions with `Bs`. `Bl` will load the stored configuration, and `Br` will reset it.

 I also use global *marks* defined in *keymap.toml* to navigate quickly to frequent directories, like this: